Tanna fruit dove

 The Tanna fruit dove (Ptilinopus tannensis) is a species of bird in the family Columbidae.
 It is endemic to Vanuatu.

 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest, and heavily degraded former forest.

-Taxonomy

-The Tanna fruit dove falls under the Animalia kingdom, Chordata phylum, Aves class, Columbiformes order, Columbidae family, and the Ptilinopus Genus.

 Description

 The average length of the Tanna fruit dove is 28 – 30 cm.
 Its face is yellow and fades into dark green with touches of yellow towards its body.
 The males have a silver patch below their necks on each side of their bodies.
-The female Tanna fruit lacks the silver patches but has white on its lower body.
+The female Tanna fruit dove lacks the silver patches but has white on its lower body.
 Its legs are purply red, and it has a bluish-gray bill.
 The younger Tanna fruit doves are green with yellow rims on the end of each feather.

 Population and conservations

 The Tanna fruit dove is monotypic.
 As of 2024, the population trend is decreasing.
 Although it is not globally threatened, the Tanna fruit dove is experiencing a slow decline due to the loss of suitable large trees.
 The current population size is unknown.
 It was previously considered near threatened but is now normally found in all habitats.
 The average generation length is 3.2 years.
 Threats to the bird include hunting, trapping, logging, and wood harvesting.